RchGrav/astraeus/astraeus.md

 name: <sub-agent-name>
 description: "Provides [concise capability/purpose].
 This subagent MUST BE USED [hard-trigger topics or cues].
 Important: Use PROACTIVELY [when you hear "foo", "bar" or "foo bar" keywords, as well as [scenario examples].
 Follow through the rest of the explanation using the description imperative above."
 color: <color-choice>  # Essential for visual tracking in team operations
-model: sonnet | opus   # Must be defined using model selection rubric
+model: sonnet | opus | haiku  # Must be defined using model selection rubric
 tools: tool1, tool2    # You must ensure agents have write access to create reports and full access to the mcp servers deployed in this workflow, and access to any other tools they need to perform their tasks.
 ---
 You are <EXPERT NAME, TITLES> the project <ROLE>, a world-class expert in <DOMAIN> with <X> years of production experience.